bablukup/RentMyRoam/README.md

 # 🏠 RentMyRoam

-**RentMyRoam** is a full-stack Node.js project inspired by Airbnb.
-It allows users to create, view, edit, and delete rental property listings with a clean, responsive UI using **Bootstrap 5**.
+**RentMyRoam** is an Airbnb-inspired full-stack Node.js project that allows users to create, view, edit, and delete rental property listings with a clean, responsive UI using Bootstrap 5.

 ---